Photo of a blue lake with mountains in the distance

 • Looking through old journals is a such a joy, but how often do we actually do this?
 With an app, you can create ways easily surface the past moments that really mattered.

 The first version of Happyfeed was a simple iOS app - you couldn't edit or delete moments, add photos, or share anything with friends.
 Nevertheless, people discovered and started using it.
-Since then, I've had conversations with hundreds of journalers that have led to all sorts of new features ranging from an edit button to the Happiness Jar.
+Since then, I've had spoken with hundreds of journalers and have added all sorts of new features ranging from an edit button to video support, group sharing, and the Happiness Jar.

 Mission